cysouw/diathesis/text/c06_prepositions.md

 ### [ NA– | NAL ] Transitive caused motion {#sec:prepositions-transitive-location-as-result}

-Similar to intransitive caused movement (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs like *befehlen* 'to order' [@next a] alternate with a caused motion construction [@next b,c].
-Note that there also exists a slightly different construction (without diathesis) with a dative after the preposition *an* [@next d].
+Similar to intransitive caused movement (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs like *befehlen* 'to order' [@next a] alternate with a caused motion construction [@next b].
+Note that there also exists a slightly different construction (without diathesis) with a dative after the preposition *an* [@next c].
 In this example the prepositional phrase simply expresses the location in which the action is taking place, or, alternatively it is an adnominal phrase.
 In both these interpretations there is no valency alternation.

 ::: ex
 a.
 Ich befehle eine Armee.
 b.
-Ich befehle die Armee an die Front.
+Ich befehle die Armee an die Front. \
+   (= Ich befehle, und das Resultat ist: die Armee ist an der Front.)
 c.
-Ich befehle, und das Resultat ist: die Armee ist an der Front.
-d.
 Ich befehle die Armee an der Front. \
    (= Ich befehle die Armee, während ich an der Front bin.) \
    (= Ich befehle die Armee, die an der Front ist.)
 :::